All Episodes

 There was an interesting piece.

-We're we're not too keen on justice here.
+We're not too keen on justice here.

-Uh if you kill a lot of people, basically we regard it as an opportunity for a movie of the week.
+If you kill a lot of people, basically we regard it as an opportunity for a movie of the week.

 It's just so inconvenient.

-Uh so with that in mind, let me just tell you that we almost have six hundred people on death row because there is this uh inconvenient law.
+So with that in mind, let me just tell you that we almost have 600 people on death row because there is this inconvenient law that the inconvenient law is that if you egregiously kill someone, you're supposed to be executed.

-Now uh we the the public passed that law.
+Now, the public passed that law.

-That's another thing we don't pay too much attention to the public out here in California.
+That's another thing we don't pay too much attention to, the public out here in California.

-We vote on Prop 187 to deny illegals benefits, but yeah, one judge in New York in in uh in LA rather said this is not a good idea.
+But yeah, one judge in New York, in L.A. rather, said, this is not a good idea.

-Let me let me just say that's unconstitutional.
+Let me just say that's unconstitutional.

 So we're not too big on the justice system.